 Did it make sense that Tilray was trading by nearly 700 times its sales with a market cap of more than $20B?

-Psychology plays a significant role when trading hot stocks.
-Emotions like fear and greed take over, and fundamentals get thrown out the window.
+Psychology plays a significant role when trading.
+Emotions such as fear and greed take over, and financial fundamentals get thrown out the window.

 Tilray eventually dropped by more than 50%, two days after it hit $300 per share.

-Hot Stocks To Buy – Have An Exit Plan
+Buying Hot Stocks – Have An Exit Plan

 Tilray’s short-term move was based on a supply and demand factor.
 Too many traders were short the stock causing it to squeeze higher.

-Shifts in supply and demand can cause stocks to do crazy things.
+Shifts in supply and demand can cause a stock to do crazy things.
 For example, in October of 2008, a massive short squeeze caused Volkswagen’s stock to rise by more than 150% in one day, making it one of the largest companies in the world.

 However, in the long-term, fundamentals matter.
 Volkswagen has never had a higher market cap as it did back in October of 2008.